georgiee/coding-for-kids/slides.md

 ^ Play games and explain the basics of programming to interested people

 ---
-^ Hour of code can be hosted all year, the current week is just meant as the peak of the year.
+^ Hour of code can be hosted all year.

 ^ You might even find some Hour of Code in your hometown.
 Try to join and get in touch with the organizers.